 If the first question is answered in the affirmative: does the privileged status of the third party depend on whether the manufacturer of the generics supplied actually uses the active substance supplied in the context of privileged studies or trials within the meaning of Article 10(6) of the Directive?
 In this case, does the exclusion of patent protection also apply if the third party is unaware of the privileged use envisaged by his customer and has not verified whether this is the case?
-Or does the privileged status of the third party depend solely on whether, at the time of the act of supply, the third party can legitimately assume that, given the totality of the circumstances (i.e. the profile of the supplied company, the small quantity of the active substance supplied, the imminent expiry of patent protection for the active substance concerned, the experience gained regarding the reliability of the customer), the supplied generic manufacturer will use the active substance supplied solely for privileged tests and studies within the framework of a marketing authorization?
+Or does the privileged status of the third party depend solely on whether, at the time of the act of supply, the third party can legitimately assume that, given the totality of the active substance supplied, the imminent expiry of patent protection for the active substance concerned, the experience gained regarding the reliability of the customer), the supplied generic manufacturer will use the active substance supplied solely for privileged tests and studies within the framework of a marketing authorization?